 Small business unfair contract laws

-There are a number of ways small businesses can seek to resolve their own particular concerns about a potentially unfair term.
-A small business operator who believes they have found an unfair term in their contract should talk to the contract provider to see if they can resolve the issue by amending or removing the term.
+Small businesses have similar protections as consumers when it comes to unfair contract terms.
+A small business operator who believes they have an unfair term in their contract should talk to the provider to see if they can resolve the issue.
 Speaking to the other party first could save the small business both time and money – and lead to a better outcome.

 Ultimately, only a court or tribunal can decide that a term is unfair.
 If a term is found to be unfair, it will be void – this means it will not be binding on the parties.
 The rest of the contract will continue to bind the parties to the extent it is capable of operating without the unfair term.